tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 that mythical sasquatch (and they usually only have blurry pictures to show for it).
 Generally, these tend to be subjective things that Engineers *feel* about their code base.
-They also have very weak connections to the objective measurements of *Quality*, which are regardless of an Engineers feelings about their code base.
-(I've never met a Senior Engineer who could keep a straight place while claiming their application's **Superior Architecture** is why their code base is bug-free.)
-These things do however have incredibly strong connections to the speed and ease of development.
+They also have very weak connections to the objective measurements of *Quality*, which are independent of an Engineer's feelings about their code base.
+I've never met a Senior Engineer who could keep a straight place while claiming their application's **Superior Architecture** is why their code base is bug-free.
+These qualities do however have incredibly strong connections to the speed and ease of development.
 That's *Delivery*, baby!
 We care about software design so that we can easily and quickly deliver predictable changes to the code.

 Now, I have taken a bit of an erroneous logical stance which I'll make a handwavy attempt at rectifying.
 I've hinted (without explicitly stating) that *Delivery* can't be objectively measured.
-That's not true. *Delivery* is arguably equal or easier to objectively measure than *Quality*.
+That's untrue. *Delivery* is just as straightforward to objectively measure as *Quality*.
 The plucky Engineering Manager or Scrum Master has an array of metrics available to measure delivery.
 Here's just a few: